-Croatia has some of the highest ICT penetration rates of all Balkan countries and around the European average.
-The telecommunication market was greatly influenced by Croatia's accession to European Union in 2013, which strengthened market liberalization and the creation of a regulatory framework in line with the EU framework.
+Croatia has some of the highest ICT penetration rates of all Balkan countries and is around the European average.
+Investments in telecommunication infrastructure continue, with increasing investments in ultrafast broadband infrastructure.

 Mobile services: Three mobile operators offer services in Croatia.
-HT is the market leader (by number of subscriptions) with a market share of 47 per cent followed by Vipnet (35 per cent) and Tele2 (17 per cent) at the end of 2015.146 In addition, there are a small number of mobile virtual network operators present in the market.
+HT is the market leader (by number of mobile-cellular subscriptions), with a market share of 46.4 per cent, followed by VIPnet (35.3 per cent) and Tele2 (18.3 per cent) at the end of 2017.
 All mobile operators have deployed LTE networks.
 LTE population coverage is almost complete and thus well above the European average.
-Mobile-cellular and mobile-broadband penetrations rates are high compared with other Balkan countries and around the European average.
-Mobile operators in Croatia have a relatively high margin and continue to invest in telecommunication infrastructure.147
+Mobile-cellular and mobile-broadband penetration rates are high compared with other Balkan countries and are around the European average.
+Mobile operators in Croatia invested almost USD 115 million in mobile networks in 2017.